 COL recognises that advancing the goals of both women’s empowerment and gender equality are central to “Learning for Sustainable Development.”
-COL, with funding from the governments of Australia and Canada, launched GIRLS Inspire, a three-year project for girls’ education, in 2016.
-This project consisted of the CEFM, RtU and RtU Scaling up projects and ended in March 2021 .
+In 2016, COL, with funding from the governments of Australia and Canada, launched GIRLS Inspire, a three-year project for girls’ education.
+This project consisted of the child, early and forced marriage (CEFM), Reaching the Unreached (RtU) and RtU Scaling up projects and ended in March 2021.
 Through GIRLS Inspire, COL partnered with community organisations and institutions to support schooling and skills development for some of the world’s most vulnerable and hard-to-reach women and girls using open, distance and technology-enabled learning.

 The RtU, CEFM and RtU Scaling Up projects under GIRLS Inspire produced a successful model for providing relevant skills that lead to livelihoods for unreached and marginalised girls in remote and rural areas in Bangladesh, India, Mozambique, Pakistan and Tanzania.
 The results showed that 100,757 women and girls successfully completed both life skills and vocational skills training, with 22,172 of them subsequently moving into income-generating activities such as employment or self-employment and 1,235 child marriages were prevented.

-The GIRLS Inspire initiative aims to achieve gender equality and women’s empowerment through skills development for livelihoods and will follow a context-specific and holistic approach with coordinated interventions operating at the individual, household, community and societal levels.
-This approach will provide linkages with employers for internships and employment opportunities and facilitate access to credit for self-employment.
-GIRLS Inspire will align its work with local and national development needs for scale and sustainability.
-It will use community mobilisation to influence change in national policy, while convincing government officials of the benefits of gender equality.
-COL will build on the previous success of the GIRLS Inspire project to scale it up and extend it to more countries: Bangladesh, Malawi, Mozambique, Namibia , Pakistan, Papua New Guinea, Sri Lanka, Solomon Islands and Tanzania.
+The GIRLS Inspire initiative aims to achieve gender equality and women’s empowerment through skills development for livelihoods and follows a context-specific and holistic approach with coordinated interventions operating at the individual, household, community and societal levels.
+This approach provides linkages with employers for internships and employment opportunities and facilitates access to credit for self-employment.
+GIRLS Inspire aligns its work with local and national development needs for scale and sustainability.
+It uses the power of community mobilisation to influence change in national policy, while convincing government officials of the benefits of gender equality.
+COL built on the previous success of the GIRLS Inspire projects (CEFM, RtU and RtU Scaling Up) projects to extend to Namibia, Tanzania, Uganda, Kenya, Papua New Guinea, Solomon Islands and Tanzania.